-Renana Bartal is Senior Lecturer in the Department of Art History, Tel Aviv University, and the recipient of the Alon Fellowship for outstanding scholars.
-After completing her dissertation in 2010, she was a visiting scholar at the art history department, the University of Cambridge, and a Lady Davis fellow of the Art history department at the Hebrew University.
-She is a former member of the research group ‘Spectrum: Visual Translations of Jerusalem to Europe’ at the Hebrew University.
+Renana Bartal is Senior Lecturer in the Department of Art History, Tel Aviv University.
+After completing her dissertation in 2010, she was a visiting scholar at the Art History department, the University of Cambridge, and a Lady Davis fellow of the Art History department at the Hebrew University.
+She is a former member of the research group ‘Spectrum: Visual Translations of Jerusalem to Europe’ at the Hebrew University , and was the recipient of the Alon Fellowship for outstanding scholars at TAU.
 Her research concerns devotional practices related to illuminated manuscripts, sacred space and holy matter.
-Her articles have appeared in Gesta, Viator, Journal of Medieval History, and Cahiers de Civilisation Médiévale.
+Her articles have appeared in Gesta, Viator, Journal of Medieval History, Studies in Iconography, Source, and Cahiers de Civilisation Médiévale.
 She is the author of Gender, Piety and Production in Fourteenth-Century Apocalypse Manuscripts (Ashgate/Routledge, 2016) and co-edited Natural Materials of the Holy Land and the Visual Translation of Place, 500-1500 (Ashgate/Routledge, 2017) and Between Jerusalem and Europe: Essays in Honour of Bianca Kühnel (Brill, 2015).

 ד"ר רננה ברטל כהן